Estimated reading time: 4 minutes

 How about an example here?

-Let’s assume that errors or misstatements were there in CY or PY for the Long-term debt.
-Then audit team notes that the Materiality set for financials will not be appropriate for this debt balance.
-This is because the materiality number is so high that it will not detect any errors or misstatements, which might affect auditors’ opinion on the financial statements when considered in aggregate.
+Let’s assume errors or misstatements were present in CY or PY for the Long-term debt.
+Then, the audit team notes that the Materiality set for financials will not be appropriate for this debt balance.
+This is because the materiality number is so high that it will not detect any errors or misstatements, which might affect auditors’ opinion of the financial statements when considered in aggregate.

 Conclusion for Audit Materiality:

-Audit Materiality is a quantitative value, which depends on the benchmark chosen and a percentage applied on the benchmark value.
-Materiality helps the auditor perform testing procedures only on the account balances that are of significance.
-Therefore, audit materiality is the one of the steps for planning audit.
+Audit Materiality is a quantitative value that depends on the benchmark chosen and a percentage applied to it.
+Materiality helps the auditor perform testing procedures only on significant account balances.
+Therefore, audit materiality is one of the steps for planning an audit.